wazuh/wazuh-documentation/source/user-manual/proof-of-concept-guide/aws-infrastructure-monitoring.rst

 This POC shows how the Wazuh module for AWS (aws-s3) enables log data gathering from different AWS sources.

-To learn more about monitoring AWS resources, see the `Using Wazuh to monitor AWS <amazon>`_ section.
+To learn more about monitoring AWS resources, see the `Using Wazuh to monitor AWS <amazon>`_ section of the documentation.

 Configuration
 -------------